aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/nodecollection/add/_index.md

 The node is inserted as a child into the node object from which the collection was created.

-If the newChild is already in the tree, it is first removed.

 If the node being inserted was created from another document, you should use [ImportNode()](../) to import the node to the current document.
 The imported node can then be inserted into the current document.